 Regardless of your future plans, the ability to extend yourself and research independently into your interests is an invaluable skill – this will support your university applications and/or future job applications and interviews.

 All universities expect more than just classroom knowledge, which is where super-curricular activities come in; these are academic enrichment tasks that show you are interested in your studies beyond what is on the school syllabus.
-The ‘Discovery List’ alongside the ‘Reading List’ has been put together to help you develop your interests not only in you chosen fields of study, but also in the wider world around you.
+The ‘Discovery List’ alongside the ‘Reading List’ has been put together to help you develop your interests not only in your chosen fields of study, but also in the wider world around you.

 General resources